Olympus E-M10 III vs Pentax K-3 II

-Both the E-M10 III and the K-3 II are recent models that are part of the current product line-up.
-The K-3 II replaced the earlier Pentax K-3, while the E-M10 III followed on from the Olympus E-M10 II.
+Both the E-M10 III and the K-3 II have been discontinued, but can regularly be found used on eBay.
+The K-3 II was replaced by the Pentax K-3 III, while the E-M10 III was followed by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Pentax websites.

 So what is the bottom line?
 Which of the two cameras – the Olympus E-M10 III or the Pentax K-3 II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Olympus OM-D E-M10 Mark III:

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60i).

 - More framing info: Has an electronic viewfinder that displays shooting data.